pakshuang/cse15l-lab-reports/lab-report-3.md

         YHL as the outcome measure in clinical trials involving
 ```

+This matches all lines that contain "Clinical", regardless of case.
-This also matches "clinical", which is not matched by the default case-sensitive search.
+It is useful when searching for all instances such as "clinical", which is not matched by the default case-sensitive search.

 ### `-n` - print line numbers